timetorock/laravel-rocket-chat/README.md

 By default, it will set `RC_ADMIN_ID` and `RC_ADMIN_TOKEN` variables.

-You can use `--show` option just to fetch new pair of credentials.
+You can use `--show` option just to fetch a new pair of credentials.
+You can use `--force` to force the operation to run when in production

+You can also provide admin credentials via `--username=test` and `--password=test` parameters.
+This option is useful when you want for example to run a command on a schedule.

 ## Example